ABOUT GBC

 Regulatory requirements

-As a result of a withdrawal, students who received federal funds will be required to repay “unearned” aid.
-The repayment calculation is performed utilizing the built in R2T4 calculation in People Soft or the Department of ED’s non-year-specific web-based application available via the Central Processing System (CPS), FAA Access to CPS Online.
+As a result of a withdrawal, students who received federal funds will be required to repay "unearned" aid.
+The repayment calculation is performed utilizing the built in R2T4 calculation module in People Soft or the Department of ED's non-year-specific web-based application available via the FSA Partner Connect.

 The amount of the assistance earned is determined on a pro-rated basis.
 For example, if a student completed 40% of the term, they have earned 40% of the assistance they were originally scheduled to receive.
 Once a student has completed more than 60% of the term, the student earns all the assistance they were scheduled to receive for the term.